“Unlike self-criticism, which asks if you’re good enough, self-compassion asks, what’s good for you”? Kristin Neff

 Bethany Dario, MPH, RDN, LD

-Providing care in Perrysburg & Findlay offices.
+Providing care in the Perrysburg and Findlay office.

 Special Interest: Eating Disorders, Intuitive Eating, Emotional Eating, Body Image, Sports Nutrition